Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Frankford has its own bushing system that is fairly cost-effective and easy to adjust.
 Mixed with the integrated LED system, you can watch every movement with ease.

-Unique to the M-Press are the die tools which make swapping dies incredibly easy.
+Unique to the M-Press are the die tools, which make swapping dies incredibly easy.

 The universal shell holder is also a weak spot as it’s only held in with four very small machine screws.
-This is one of the few failing points fs the case is improperly lubed before sizing.
+This is one of the few failing points if the case is improperly lubed before sizing.

 at Amazon